Ljubljana Castle: Castle Chapel of St George

 On the basis of a document of the year 1489 emitted by the emperor was consecrated to St. George, St. Pancracio and the Empress Helena.
 The original entrance to the chapel was in the north; it was reached along thirteen steps and is in use to this day.
-Later it was reached the original Gothic chapel had openings in the ceiling, counted on four gothic windows and a balcony from which the nobles listened to the Holy Mass.
+Later it was reached the original Gothic chapel had openings in the ceiling, counted on four Gothic windows and a balcony from which the nobles listened to the Holy Mass.
 This construction was restored in Baroque style and in the year 1747 they reflected in her images of the shields of the governors.
 The function of the latter enters into history in parallel with the formation of nations, at the end of the thirteenth century.

 The Panoramic Tower

-After the departure of the French, the Tower of Whistles collapsed, placing, two years later, in the place of the old defense tower, a wooden tower destined for the emission of signals in case of fire.
-The old wooden tower was replaced during the years 1845 and 1848 by a masonry.
+After the departure of the French, the Tower of Whistles collapsed, placing, two years later, in the place of the old defense tower, a wooden tower destined for sending signals in case of fire.
+The old wooden tower was replaced during the years 1845 and 1848 by a masonry tower.
 The tower included a home for the fire watchman who with gunfire warned of fires in the city.
 The present panoramic tower was elevated 1.20 m. in the year 1982.
 To the top leads a double spiral staircase, recalling the time when it was part of a fortress in which logistics required soldiers not to cross on the stairs.
 Currently the tower is an attractive panoramic point for local and foreign visitors.
-In good weather you can see the Julian Alps and Kamnik-Savinja, as well as the Karavanke chain and the nearby mountains.
+In good weather you can see the Julian Alps and Kamnik-Savinja Alps, as well as the Karawanks chain and the nearby mountains.
 The tower is open every day of the year.